secretstartups/handbook/security/security-engineering/application-security/runbooks/handling-s1p1.html.md

 ### Long term

 1. Handle it like you normally would for a [critical security release](https://gitlab.com/gitlab-org/release/docs/blob/master/general/security/security-engineer.md#critical).
-1. Open an [AppSec RCA issue](https://gitlab.com/gitlab-com/gl-security/appsec/appsec-rcas/-/issues/) to start the AppSec RCA process.
+1. Open an [RCA issue](https://gitlab.com/gitlab-com/gl-security/rcas/-/issues/) to start the RCA process.

 ## Handoff